Signs of Problems

 What to do When Your MIL Light Comes On

 If the light comes on steady while driving you should make a service appointment to allow our technicians to scan the PCM and begin gathering data.
 Some problems are basic and simple.
 A loose gas cap can cause the MIL to come on.
 Other problems can be more extensive BUT the longer you wait to repair the problem the greater the chance for increased cost.

 A blinking light means a serious problem.
 Engine misfire is occurring requiring immediate attention.
 Slow down and seek immediate service.
 Consider towing the vehicle.

-AFTER THE PROBLEM IS SOLVED your vehicle needs to run and complete its monitors or self tests.
+After the problem is resolved, your vehicle needs to run and complete its monitoring and self-tests.
 The PCM will mark these completed after certain testing and operating conditions have been met.
 There are currently up to 11 readiness monitors on OBD II vehicles that can require driving the vehicle anywhere from 1 hour to 2 weeks in order for them to achieve completion status.
-Once monitors are complete the vehicle is ready for normal operation and if needed, NJ State Inspection.
+Once monitors are complete, the vehicle is ready for normal operation and if needed, NJ State Inspection.

 Your vehicles MIL is an integral part of the on board computer diagnostic system.
 It can help alert you to a vehicle problem early on before a little problem becomes a bigger and more expensive one.
 The light is tied to NJ State Inspection on vehicles today.
 This requires diagnosis and repair in order for a vehicle to pass inspection should the light illuminate BUT just as important, in order for the vehicle to operate properly and insure longevity.
 If your light is lit, get it diagnosed